Relaxed and Sensory-Friendly Programs

 Tilles Center presents relaxed performances with modified sound and light levels, specially adapted pre-performance materials, and quiet lobby areas with sensory toys for patrons who wish to move around.
 These performances provide a comfortable environment for individuals on the autism spectrum and those who may have limited movement, sensory and/or complex communication needs.
 Relaxed performances are open to all neurodivergent and neurotypical audiences and take place throughout the season as part of our Family Fun! series of performances.

 The Very Hungry Caterpillar and Other Eric Carle Favorites – Saturday, January 12 at 2 PM, Family Workshop at 1-1:45 PM

 Come early for our family workshop ($5 per person)

 To order tickets:

-Tickets for Go, Dog.
-Go! and The Polar Bears Go Up! are on sale now and available to purchase online, by phone, or in person at the Box Office.
+Tickets for The Rainbow Fish and The Very Hungry Caterpillar are on sale now and available to purchase online, by phone, or in person at the Box Office.